JLCurtsinger/vitacheck/README.md

 ## Deployment

 The application can be deployed using:
-1. Lovable's built-in deployment feature
-2. Manual deployment to any static hosting service
+Manual deployment to any static hosting service

 ## Contributing